arnab-raychaudhari/RAG-Enhanced-Contract-Intelligence-with-LLMs/Technical Implementation.md

 ### Operation Parameters
 ● app_prefix = set it to one of the following valid values— USSP , USSP_Light, GAO, Farm_Bill—as per your requirement.

-● Transposed_dir = to read more about this directory go this section.
+● Transposed_dir = to read more about this directory go to the section - [Transposed Embeddings CSV](##transposed-embeddings-csv).
 Review and ensure you are using the correct directory.

-● Gephi_import_dir = to read more about this directory go this section.
+● Gephi_import_dir = to read more about this directory go to the section - [Gephi Imports GDF](##gephi-imports-gdf).
 Review and ensure you are using the correct directory.